 Despite the growth in the meat alternative market, consumer preferences for alternative proteins and the potential for further market expansion remain uncertain.
 This study investigates consumer awareness, choice, willingness-to-pay (WTP), and preference for the term "meat alternative" regarding various meat alternative products currently available in the market.
 The study focuses on canned ham and compares products made from domestic pork, plant-based protein, and lab-grown meat.
-Canned ham was selected as the subject of the analysis because of its significant market size in South Korea, widespread consumer recognition, and the recent introduction of plant-based alternatives by major food companies such as Shinsegae Food,

-Pulmuone, Dongwon F&B, and CJ Cheiljedang.
-This has resulted in the availability of a relatively diverse range of meat alternative products to consumers in the domestic market.2
+Canned ham was selected as the subject of the analysis because of its significant market size in South Korea, widespread consumer recognition, and the recent introduction of plant-based alternatives by major food companies such as Shinsegae Food, Pulmuone, Dongwon F&B, and CJ Cheiljedang.
+This has resulted in the availability of a relatively diverse range of meat alternative products to consumers in the domestic market (Money Today, 2023).

 The growing interest in meat alternatives in South Korea has increased related academic studies.
-While most studies have focused on analyzing the market and technological advancements in alternative foods (Lee and Kim, 2018; Park et al., 2020; You et al., 2020; Ham et al., 2021; Yie et al., 2021) or consumer intentions, attitudes, and purchase intentions toward plant-based meat alternatives (Park et al., 2019; Sim et al., 2022; Byeon and Yoo, 2022; Shin et al., 2023), no study investigated the consumers' WTP or demand at alternative price points in South Korea.
+While most studies have focused on analyzing the market and technological advancements in alternative foods (Ham et al., 2021; Lee and Kim, 2018; Park et al., 2020; Yie et al., 2021; You et al., 2020) or consumer intentions, attitudes, and purchase intentions toward plant-based meat alternatives (Byun and Yoo, 2022; Park et al., 2019; Shin et al., 2023; Sim et al., 2022), no study investigated the consumers' WTP or demand at alternative price points in South Korea.